qmk/qmk_firmware/keyboards/keychron/q1/ansi_encoder/keymaps/mkillewald/readme.md

     - Press Right to cycle RGB colors (white, red, green and blue) to check operation of each LED.
     - Press Home to exit

 - Different RGB settings for Mac base and Win base layers.
-You can set different RGB animations, colors, brightness and speed for using the standard RGB keyboard shortcuts.
+You can set different RGB animations, colors, brightness and speed using the standard RGB keyboard shortcuts.

 - Autocorrect is enabled. ([https://docs.qmk.fm/#/feature_autocorrect](https://docs.qmk.fm/#/feature_autocorrect))
     - Uses getreuer's autocorrect dictionary.